calcmogul/controls-engineering-in-frc/README.md

 Fill out the index.
 This book has potential as a reference manual.

 Add a section on polytopes for convex optimization?

+## Licensing

+This project, except for the software, is released under the Creative Commons Attribution-ShareAlike 4.0 International license.
+The software is released under the 3-clause BSD license.